 ECC.6.3.15.1.2 Each Power Generating Module, Power Park Module, HVDC Equipment and OTSDUW Plant and Apparatus is required to remain connected and stable for any balanced and unbalanced fault where the voltage at the Grid Entry Point or User System Entry Point or (HVDC Interface Point in the case of Remote End DC Converter Stations or Interface Point in the case of OTSDUW Plant and Apparatus) remains on or within the boundaries defined by the heavy black lines shown in the voltage against time curves in sections ECC.6.3.15.2 – ECC.6.3.15.7 (as applicable) below.

-ECC.6.3.15.1.3 The applicable voltage against time curve defined in ECC.6.3.15.2– ECC.6.3.15.7 and ECC.6.3.15.1.4 respectively expresse the lower (low voltage ride through) and upper (high voltage ride through) limits (expressed as the ratio of its actual value and its reference 1pu) of the actual course of the phase to phase voltage (or phase to earth voltage in the case of asymmetrical/unbalanced faults) on the System voltage level at the Grid Entry Point or User System Entry Point (or HVDC Interface Point in the case of Remote End HVDC Converter Stations or Interface Point in the case of OTSDUW Plant and Apparatus) during a symmetrical or asymmetrical/unbalanced fault, as a function of time before, during and after the fault.
-The high voltage curve shown in ECC.6.3.15.1.4 shall be interpreted such that it from the time of inception of transient overvoltage (tov) and is applicable to all Type B, C and D synchronous generators and power park modules.
-The high voltage transient shall be interpreted as any voltage above the Vref corresponding to that in CC.6.1.4 and ECC.6.1.4.
+ECC.6.3.15.1.3 The applicable voltage against time curves defined in ECC.6.3.15.2– ECC.6.3.15.7 and ECC.6.3.15.1.4 respectively express the lower (low voltage ride through) and upper (high voltage ride through) limits (expressed as the ratio of its actual value and its reference 1pu) of the actual course of the phase to phase voltage (or phase to earth voltage in the case of asymmetrical/unbalanced faults) on the System voltage level at the Grid Entry Point or User System Entry Point (or HVDC Interface Point in the case of Remote End HVDC Converter Stations or Interface Point in the case of OTSDUW Plant and Apparatus) during a symmetrical or asymmetrical/unbalanced fault, as a function of time before, during and after the fault.
+The high voltage curve shown in ECC.6.3.15.1.4 shall be interpreted such that it starts from the time of inception of transient overvoltage (tov) and is applicable to all Type B, C and D synchronous generators and power park modules.
+The high voltage transient shall be interpreted as any voltage above the Uref corresponding to that in CC.6.1.4 and ECC.6.1.4.

 ECC.6.3.15.1.4 Voltage against time curve and parameters applicable to Type B,C,D Synchronous Power Generating Modules and power park modules for high voltage ride through